Birmingham & Solihull R.F.C.: History

-1989 - 2009
+1989–2009

 Origins

-The first club to bear the ‘Birmingham & Solihull’ name was a merger of Birmingham RFC and Solihull RFC.
+The club to bear the ‘Birmingham & Solihull’ name was a merger of Birmingham RFC and Solihull RFC.

 Birmingham RFC was founded in 1909.

 Birmingham RFC was seeded in Courage National Division Three with Exeter, Fylde, Maidstone, Met Police, Morley, Nuneaton, Plymouth Albion, Sheffield, Vale of Lune, Wakefield and West Hartlepool, when league rugby started in 1987/88.

 At the end of the first season it was relegated, together with Morley.
 A second successive relegation followed in 1988/89 after all ten games in Area League North were lost.

 Birmingham's ground at the time of its merger with Solihull RFC was at Forshaw Heath Lane, Portway and is where the third club currently plays.

 Solihull RFC was founded in 1933.
 Solihull, also an independent club, found difficulty in adjusting to the demands of league rugby too.
 Seeded in Area League North the club lost all ten games in 1987/88 and having been relegated to Midlands Division One, finished ninth from twelve the following season.
 Solihull's ground at the time of its merger with Birmingham RFC was at Sharmans Cross Road, Solihull.